Innovation-through-understanding/itu-utils/docs/common.md

 `Nominal`
 : `Nominal` will enrich a Type `T` to distinguish it from `T`.
 Variables of type `T` cannot be assigned to it directly.
 It is only creatable by providing a factory function or using an explicit cast.

+`Reveal`
+: Reveals all properties (e.g. for Tooltips or code completion) of `T`, which is especially useful a deeply-inherited type.
+Use this for (static) debugging purposes.
+Avoid using it in production.

 ## Functional arithmetics and tests

 `Unit`